MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop-live-chat-widget.md

 :::image type="content" source="media/live-chat-widget-2.0.png" alt-text="A sample screenshot of live chat widget 2.0.":::

-## Bring your own widget
+## Develop your own widget

-Use the information in the following sections to bring your own widget.
+Use the information in the following sections to build your own widget.

 ### Omnichannel Live Chat Widget UI Components library